-Making Claims Against Professionals
+Making Professional Negligence Claims Against Solicitors

 A solicitor is instructed to act in a personal injury claim after the client was injured in a car accident.
 The law says that the client must start court proceedings within three years of the accident.
 The solicitor forgets to put the date in their diary.
 The three-year deadline is missed.
 The solicitor may well have been negligent.